-SERVER: In all events played through the server (including both international and national), if a position occurs 3 (or more) times, the server will automatically allow the players to make a claim of a draw.
+SERVER: In all events played through the server (including both international and national), if the same position occurs 3 (or more) times in a game with the same player to move, the server will automatically allow the players to make a claim of a draw.
 The server will then automatically record the draw.
 The TD need not do anything to make this happen or to confirm the appropriateness of the server's determination.

 POSTAL: If the same position occurs 3 (or more) times in a game with the same player to move, a player may file a claim of a draw.
-This claim must be sent by the player to the TD (except in a TEAM event in which the player must submit his/her claim to the TC who will then forward the claim to the TD).
-Details showing the repetition should accompany any such claim.
+This claim must be sent by the player to the TD (except in a TEAM event in which the player must submit the claim to the TC who will then forward the claim to the TD).
+Details showing the repetition must accompany any such claim.